 - LongTailPro (For analysing page authority and page links per post).

-So there you have it, a detailed breakdown of how I carried out a reasonably successful and painless content audit for my blog, and how you can do the same without losing your mind or going insane.
+So there you have it, a detailed breakdown of how I carried out a successful and painless content audit for my blog, and how you can do the same too.